uthman772/alx-airbnb-database/database-adv-script/README.md

 Write a query using aLEFT JOIN to retrieve all properties and their reviews, including properties that have no reviews.

-Write a query using a FULL OUTER JOIN to retrieve all users and all bookings, even if the user has no booking or a booking is not linked to a user.
+Write a query using a FULL OUTER JOIN to retrieve all users and all bookings, even if the user has no booking or a booking is not linked to a user..